Paola Lázaro

-Paola Lázaro (/pao-lah/ born October 24, 1987) is a Puerto Rican actress, writer, and playwright.
-She is best known for portraying Juanita "Princess" Sanchez on the apocalyptic drama television series The Walking Dead (2020-2022).
+Paola Lázaro (/pao-lah/ born October 24) is a Puerto Rican actress.
+She is best known for portraying Juanita "Princess" Sanchez on the AMC apocalyptic drama television series The Walking Dead (2020-2022) and Angela Gomez in the Netflix series Obliterated (2023).

 Early life

 Lázaro was born and raised in San Juan, Puerto Rico.
 Lázaro later left to study at the State University of New York at Purchase.
 In 2009, she graduated as a Bachelor of Fine Arts with a degree in dramatic writing.
 Lázaro completed her Master's Degree in playwriting from Columbia University in 2013.
 At the end of her final year at Columbia, she was mentored by playwright Stephen Adly Guirgis over the course of the production of her thesis play.
-Over the years the two have become very close, and Guirgis finds her to be a “kindred spirit,” often referring to Lázaro as his best friend.
 His presence has heavily influenced both her writing and her career.
-Following her thesis production with Guirgis, Lázaro also participated in the Emerging Young Writer's Group at the Public Theatre, worked on a summer program with Labyrinth Theatre Company, and received an Arts Entertainment Scholarship Award from the National Hispanic Foundation for the Arts.
+Lázaro also participated in the Emerging Young Writer's Group at the Public Theatre, worked on a summer program with Labyrinth Theatre Company, and received an Arts Entertainment Scholarship Award from the National Hispanic Foundation for the Arts.